-Karura Forest birding
+Karura Forest Birding

-Karura Forest has an area of 1 063.0 hectares, making it largest of three main gazetted forest in Nairobi
+Karura Forest has an area of 1 063.0 hectares, making it the largest of the three main gazetted forest in Nairobi

 The forest has well marked and maintained nature trails